-Email notifications not getting sent is one of the most common problem WooCommerce users face.
+WooCommerce Email notifications not getting sent is one of the most common problems users of this plugin face.
 We recently received a support request from a client about this issue.
 In his case, his customers were not receiving notifications of their orders.

 In other cases, the site owner may be the one not getting notifications, or WooCommerce may not be sending email notifications at all.